ModelCloud/GPTQModel/README.md

 * 🚀 Security: hash check of model weights on load
 * 🚀 Over 50% faster PPL calculations (OPT)
 * 🚀 Over 40% faster `packing` stage in quantization (Llama 3.1 8B)
-* ✨ Alert users of sub-optimal calibration data.
-Most new users get this part horribly wrong.
-* ✨ Increased compatibility with newest models with auto-padding of in/out-features for [ Exllama, Exllama V2 ] backends.
-* 👾 Removed non-working, partially working, or fully deprecated features: Peft, ROCM, AWQ Gemm inference, Triton v1 (replaced by v2), Fused Attention (Replaced by Marlin/Exllama).
-* 👾 <del>Fixed packing Performance regression on high core-count systems.</del> Backported to AutoGPTQ
-* 👾 <del>Fixed crash on H100.</del> Backported to AutoGPTQ
-* ✨ 10s of thousands of lines of refactor/cleanup.
-* ✨ Over 8+ overly complex api args removed/merged into simple human-readable args.
-* ✨ Added CI workflow for validation of future PRs and prevent code regressions.
-* ✨ Added perplexity unit-test to prevent against model quant quality regressions.
-* 👾 De-bloated 271K lines of which 250K was caused by a single dataset used only by an example.
-* 👾 De-bloat the number of args presented in public `.from_quantized()`/`.from_pretrained()` api
-* ✨ Shorter and more concise public api/internal vars.
-No need to mimic HF style for verbose class names.
-* ✨ Everything that did not pass unit-tests have been removed from repo.

 ## Model Support ( 🚀 GPTQModel only )
 [Ready to deply quantized models](https://hf.co/ModelCloud)